apache/fineract/README.md

 __RECOMMENDATION__: you need to shift all dates in your database by the timezone offset that your Fineract instance used.

-Instructions how to run for local development
+<br>INSTRUCTIONS: How to run for local development
 ============

 Run the following commands: